xgouchet/luxel-engine/README.md

 - core : contains the core math and basic utilities
 - engine : contains the main engine logic and API
 - components : contains some high level building blocks to build scenes more easily
-- graphikio : contains the base code to read and write image files
+- imageio : contains the base code to read and write image files

 ## Scenes progress